LoRA – low rank adaptation of large language models

 Copy

-Finally we create a function that replaces the linear layers by the new linear layer with LoRA that we have created.
-What it does is that if it finds a linear layer in the model, it replaces it with the linear layer with LoRA, if not, it applies the function within the sublayers of the layer.
+Finally, we create a function that replaces the linear layers with the new linear layer with LoRA that we have created.
+What it does is if it finds a linear layer in the model, it replaces it with the linear layer with LoRA; otherwise, it applies the function within the sublayers of the layer.

 def replace_linear_with_lora(model, rank, alpha):